evank28/university-public/README.md

 *Note: I skipped CSC108, hence why it is missing from this repository*

 **Folder Contents:**
-- `test_group_hierarchy.py` &rarr; A collection of pytest test I wrote for an assignment in this course.
+- `test_group_hierarchy.py` &rarr; A collection of `pytest` tests I wrote for an assignment in this course.
 I used Test Driven Design to write tests for a complex class structure prior to starting on implementing the code.

 ## Academic Integrity
-Before posting code in this repo, I recieved permission from the instructor.
+Before posting code in this repo, I received permission from the instructor.
 I've also ensured that my code is not vulnerable to re-use, in case a student with a similar assignment attempts to plagiarize my work in the future.
-I took 3 main precotions:
+I took 3 main precautions:

  - **Branches**: I use the `pseudo-master` branch as default to prevent this repo from appearing in search results, for good measure.